AdaCore/ada_language_server/doc/vscode-ug.md

 Navigating references is entirely handled by VS Code itself: the extension only provides the underlying language server requests.
-The commands below are therefore the standard ones, contributed by the `Reference Search View` extension that is built into VS Code, and they work in Ada and GPR files as in any other language.
+The commands below are therefore the standard ones, contributed by the `Reference Search View` extension that is built into VS Code, and they work in Ada files as in any other language.

+They are **not available in GPR files**: the GPR language server does not implement reference lookup nor the call and type hierarchies, so VS Code disables these commands in a `.gpr` editor. `Go to Definition` and `Go to Declaration` are supported there and remain the way to navigate a project file.

 Results are displayed in the `References` view, which sits in the Activity Bar and appears as soon as a search is run.